npinsker/nova/README.md

 ## Director

 Director allows you to chain animations together.
 You can queue up animations (or functions, or both) to be executed after any set of animations is finished.
+Director supports programming custom ease functions as well.

 Good for things like "if a bunch of enemies are moving, end their turn after they're all done".